DamienSmith428/SideStack_Developers_Tool/readme.md

 ### Store Config URL

-**Leave this as-is.** This URL is pre-configured to point to the SideStack store config and does not need to be changed.
+**Leave this as-is.** This URL is pre-configured to point to the SideStack store configuration and does not need to be changed.

 ### Output Directory

 A local folder on your PC where a copy of your generated app page files will be saved.
-This is for your own reference only — the real work happens on GitHub.
-The tool automatically creates the repo on your GitHub account and pushes everything there.
-The local output is just a convenience copy.
+The tool automatically creates the repository on your GitHub account and pushes everything there.
+The local output is simply a convenience copy.

 ---

 ## Creating a New App — New App Tab

-Fill in your app's details: name, repo info, APK architectures, SDK versions, description, and so on.
+Fill in your app's details including name, repository information, APK architectures, SDK versions, description, and other metadata.

 The tool will:

 1. Generate your app's store page
-2. Create the necessary GitHub repository under your account
+2. Create the required GitHub repository
-3. Push all page files to that repo
+3. Push all page files to GitHub
-4. Upload your APK(s) as a GitHub release
+4. Upload APK files as GitHub releases
-5. Register your app with the SideStack store configuration
+5. Register the app with the SideStack store configuration

 ---